A crash course in the cutting-edge technology that’s changing the way people think about video

 Many social media sites like Facebook and Twitter support 360 videos, and you can share these videos on video-dedicated sites like YouTube and Vimeo.
 In fact, Facebook and YouTube even support live streaming for 360-degree videos that your viewers can watch and interact with on their phones, tablet, or computer.

 The Tough Stuff

-Once you’ve shot your 360 video, editing those multiple views together—or navigating the inescapable blind spots produced by a spherical camera lens—is the most challenging and specialized part.
+Once you’ve shot your 360 videos, editing those multiple views together—or navigating the inescapable blind spots produced by a spherical camera lens—is the most challenging and specialized part.
 Without 360-specific training, it can be difficult for a hobbyist to self-teach.
 But we can help with that.

 Thinking of making a 360-degree video?
-Check out our a guide to decide if a 360-degree video is right for you—then reach out to Bottled Rocket Media’s team, and we’ll help with everything you need to make your immersive video project pop.
+Check out our guide to decide if a 360-degree video is right for you—then reach out to Bottled Rocket Media’s team, and we’ll help with everything you need to make your immersive video project pop.